freeCodeCamp/guide/src/pages/css/box-shadow/index.md

 This is a fourth <length> value.
 Positive values will cause the shadow to expand and grow bigger, negative values will cause the shadow to shrink.
 If not specified, it will be 0 (the shadow will be the same size as the element).

 * #### color
-This is fifth value used to set shadow color
+This is the fifth value used to set shadow color

 ### Examples